Basis-Theory-AI/sandbox/README.md

 - Ensure the public key is added to your Basis Theory project

 **Payment Methods Not Creating**
-- Confirm your Basis Theory project has the correct permissions
+- Confirm your BT AI API integration is properly configured
-- Verify the API_BASE_URL points to your payment API
+- Verify the API_BASE_URL points to the correct BT AI endpoint
-- Check that your JWT has the necessary roles (`private`)
+- Check that your JWT has the necessary roles for payment method creation
+- Ensure your Basis Theory project has payment method permissions

+**Purchase Intents Issues**
+- Verify your payment method exists before creating purchase intents
+- Check that network credentials (Visa/Mastercard) are properly configured
+- Ensure your purchase intent is in the correct status for verification
+- Confirm your JWT has the necessary permissions for intent operations

 **Verification Fails**
-- Ensure your purchase intent is in the correct status
+- Ensure your purchase intent is in a verifiable status
-- Confirm your payment method is properly linked
+- Confirm your payment method is properly linked to the intent
-- Verify your JWT hasn't expired
+- Verify your JWT hasn't expired and has sufficient permissions
+- Check that network SDKs (Visa/Mastercard) are properly initialized
 - **For Visa verification:** Make sure you're using the HTTPS tunnel URL, not localhost

 **Cloudflare Tunnel Issues**